hack-a-chain-software/near-rust-contract-standard/sample_contract/src/readme.md

 ext_interface.rs -> implements the interfaces for the cross contract calls performed by the application;

+events.rs -> implements the functions to log events in the application;

 utils.rs -> implements helper functions (not methods for any struct);

 internal_struct.rs (must be named after the internal struct being implemented) -> implements an Internal Struct and its methods (note that internal structs should be wrapped in an enum, as explained in internal_structs.md);